 Transfer Credit Requirements

 Middlebury Institute students have the option to petition to transfer credits from other reputable academic institutions.
-Consult section 5.12 of the Policy and Standards Manual to learn about requirements and process steps for language and other classes.
+Consult the Policy and Standards Manual to learn about requirements and process steps for language and other classes.
 Some study abroad and exchange programs may have specific processes in place for preapproving credit transfers.
 Consult the relevant program section in this manual for additional information.

 Walking in Graduation